MYTH: We’ve had all sorts of offers for the movie rights to Into The Blast, the book that looks at Kenny Christiansen as the famous skyjacker.

 MYTH: Adventure Books has hosted multiple online forums, which were closed down due to Terms of Service violations.

 TRUTH: There is actually some truth in this one.
 We hosted two previous forums, and yes, both of them were shut down for Terms of Service violations.
 These violations stemmed from our responses to lies being told about us, and personal attacks being done, at another website discussing the Cooper case.
-Our current forum is by invitation-only on request.
+Our current forum is HERE.

 MYTH: Some of the witness testimony against Kenny Christiansen was simply ‘made up’ by the staff of Adventure Books.